 - £150.00 if you live in the UK

 - £158.00 if you live outside the UK (additional fee covers extra postage costs)

 How to join:

-If you have successfully passed your Post Graduate Practitioner's Assessment (Part III) and haven't yet received your invitation to upgrade your membership to become a Registered Member of the HGI (or you have misplaced it), please contact Silvana Limpus, HGI Membership Secretary, via email: email@example.com, or by post: The Human Givens Institute, Chalvington, East Sussex, BN27 3TD, UK.
+If you have successfully passed your Post Graduate Practitioner's Assessment (Part III) and haven't yet received your invitation to upgrade your membership to Registered Member level (or you have misplaced it), please contact the HGI Membership Secretary, via email: [email protected], or by post: The Human Givens Institute, Chalvington, East Sussex, BN27 3TD, UK.

 Explore our articles and interviews

 Sam Gerrard throws new light on the case for directive or non-directive counselling.

 Clients come to see me when they want fast, effective results with depression, anxiety, panic attacks, trauma, stress, eating disorders and relationship re-thinks...

 The expectation fulfilment theory of dreaming put forward by Joe Griffin is, to date, the best explanation for why we dream and why we forget our dreams...

 Why the human givens approach is important for psychotherapy.